Conflict Studies and Human Rights: Theoretical Analysis and Grounded Research

 - 17% of our alumni move on to a PhD position, both at home and abroad, to research issues of violence, war, conflict and peace.

 - 10% find a job in the media as freelance journalists or documentary makers.

-- 10% work as consultants, either in-house with a consultancy firm or think-tank or as independent consultants in the field of conflict, humanitarian aid, stabilization etc.
+- 10% work as consultants, either in-house with a consultancy firm or think-tank or as independent consultants in the field of conflict, humanitarian aid, stabilisation etc.

-- 6% work at ministries or embassies, mostly in foreign affairs, defense, or in municipalities or other public institutions.
+- 6% work at ministries or embassies, mostly in foreign affairs, defence, or in municipalities or other public institutions.

 - 5% work for an NGO outside of the field of conflict e.g. youth, art etc.

 - 4% have got a job at international institutions such as the NATO or World Bank.

 - 5% move on to do another Master or further internships.

 Founded in 1636, Utrecht University is an esteemed international research university, consistently positioned number one in The Netherlands, 14th in continental Europe and the worldwide top 100 of int ...
 Read More